-Question Management response Are management aware of transactions, events, conditions (or changes in these) that may give rise to recognition or disclosure of significant accounting estimates that require significant judgement (other than those in Appendix A)?
+Question Management response Are management aw are of transactions, events, conditions (or changes in these) that may give rise to recognition or disclosure of significant accounting estimates that require significant judgement (other than those in Appendix A)?
 Yes.
 Experts in particular fields are used to provide estimates and there is a reasonableness check on the advice given.
-Also our external auditors have reviewed the basis of estimates in previous years and confirmed that the council's financial statements are materially correct.
+Also our external auditors have review ed the basis of estimates in previous years and confirmed that the council's financial statements are materially correct.
+Given the significant impact on the citizens of Birmingham and the local economy as a result of the spread of Covid-19 and the associated actions taken to limit that spread, there is likely to be an increase in the level of uncertainty on valuations.
+Whilst valuations have been peer review ed to ensure that estimates are reasonable, additional disclosures will be set out in the accounts to explain to readers, the basis of estimation and any potential uncertainty in values.
 Are the management arrangements for the accounting estimates, as detailed in Appendix A reasonable?
 Where issues have been identified previously with respect to estimates, additional challenge and review, including external challenge, has been built into processes to ensure that estimates are robust.
 How is the Audit Committee provided with assurance that the arrangements for accounting estimates are adequate?
 Regular monitoring reports are considered by Cabinet and are subject to call in by scrutiny for further review.
 Reports on specific areas are considered by Audit Committee, for example, on equal pay, highways PFI and Paradise redevelopment.